heyLu/weird_dreams/README.md

  	Alone](http://thomaswasalone.com).

  	If you like math, *beware*!
 You might not want to look at it.
-But if you're here to help (white knight, you), I'd be happy to here about stuff in an [issue](weird_dreams/issues).
+But if you're here to help (white knight, you), I'd be happy to hear about stuff in an [issue](weird_dreams/issues).